decentraland/decentraland-dapps/README.md

   storageKey: 'storage-key' // this is the key used to save the state in localStorage (required)
   paths: [] // array of paths from state to be persisted (optional)
   actions: [] // array of actions types that will trigger a SAVE (optional)
-  migrations: migrations // migration object that will migrate your localstorage })
+  migrations: migrations // migration object that will migrate your localstorage (optional) })

 const middleware = applyMiddleware(